Swapnil Wale founded Techno-PM in 2014 in Sydney, Australia.

 – Prabhu Patil - CEO & President PROLIM Corporation.

-Our project management templates are
+Our project management templates are used by project managers in

 Quality management might sound like the fluffy side of project management but, trust me, it is not.
 In fact, with so many cases in the news of phones exploding while charging or trains which ended up being too wide to fit existing platforms, just to mention a few examples, one can easily appreciate the real importance of proper quality management in projects!